Michal78900/WaitAndChillReborn/README.md

   - Tutorial
   # Allow dealing damage to other players, while in lobby:
   allow_damage: false
+  # Allow using Intercom by players, while in lobby:
+  allow_intercom: true
   # Disallow players triggering SCP-096 and stopping from moving SCP-173, while in lobby:
   turned_players: true
   # Give players an effect of SCP-207, while in lobby: (set 0 to disable)